 An Initiative Lifting Widows and Orphans above Subsistence

 Grassroots development depends heavily on the quality of the ground in which it plants its seeds.
-Leaders as well as beneficiaries, must have the vision to value seeds, to nurture seedlings and to develop forests that will last generations.
-Rwanda has such vision, born from 20 years of rebuilding itself from complete devastation and healing itself from immeasurable grief after its horrific genocide.
-They focused resources on justice, security, healthcare and education until these were systematically established throughout the country.
-In more recent years they build economic development and determinedly push it down to the poor.
+Leaders, as well as beneficiaries, must have the vision to value seeds, to nurture seedlings and to develop forests that will last for generations.
+Rwanda has such vision.
+A country born from 20 years of rebuilding itself from complete devastation and healing itself from immeasurable grief after its horrific genocide, Rwanda focused resources on justice, security, healthcare and education until these were systematically established throughout the country.
+In more recent years, they have built economic development and determinedly shared it with the poor.
 Developers with seeds are more welcome there than those with products.